 9) Semipalmated Sandpiper (Calidris pusilla)

-The short, straight bill and faint webbing between the toes give this species its name.
-In flight, dark wingtips and a compact, rounded body help distinguish it from larger peep species.
-A long-term banding study documents many individuals flying nonstop from South America to the North American coast before continuing northward, which helps explain why spring stopovers on tidal flats are concentrated and time-limited.
-Shorebird counts spike in late May and drop sharply by mid-June, consistent with that movement pattern.
+The name of this species is derived from its short, straight bill and faint webbing between its toes.
+In addition to its compact, rounded body, which helps distinguish it from larger peep species in flight, dark wingtips are also distinguishing features.
+Many individuals have been documented through a long-term banding study as flying nonstop from South America to the North American coast before heading further north.
+This helps explain why spring stopovers on tidal flats are highly concentrated and temporally restricted.
+Shorebird counts increase during the May period and decrease sharply during June, which is in alignment with that movement pattern.

 10) Willow Flycatcher (Empidonax traillii)

-Along a wet willow-lined stream, the sharp “fitz-bew” call often arrives before the bird is visible.
-Willow Flycatchers pass through now to breed in dense willows and shrubby wetlands; most leave by July after nestlings fledge and parents shift into quieter post-breeding movements.
+The sharp “fitz-bew” call is often heard before the bird is seen along the willow-lined stream.
+Willow Flycatchers are passing through the area now to breed in the dense willows and wetland areas where they have shrubby cover.
+Most of them leave by July after the nestlings have fledged, and then the parents move into a quieter stage of post-breeding activities.

-This is a chunky, short-billed flycatcher that flicks its wings and returns to a low perch to sally for insects.
-Within the notoriously difficult Empidonax genus, the two-part buzzy “fitz-bew” is the most reliable separator in the field.
-Banding studies show many eastern Willow Flycatchers complete nesting by late June, which accounts for the drop in sightings through July.
-Their timing links closely to peak insect abundance and the brief northern summer that supports only one brood per year.
+This flycatcher is a small, stocky, and short-billed bird that performs wing flicks and returns to a low perch to catch insects.
+The two-part buzzy “fitz-bew” call is the most reliable means of field separation within the notoriously challenging Empidonax genus.
+Many eastern Willow Flycatchers finish nesting by late June according to banding studies.
+This explains the sharp reduction in sightings through July.
+Their breeding season closely coincides with peak insect abundance within the brief northern summer, which only supports one brood per year.

 With Empidonax flycatchers, skip the visual and go straight to sound.
 The “fitz-bew” of the Willow Flycatcher is one of the clearest two-part songs in the genus.
 If you are not hearing it, you cannot confidently confirm the ID in the field.